lukensmall/pkg_ping/README.md

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run as root, will write it to disk unless -f is used.

-Compiler optimizations for speed is not worth the compile time.
+Compiler optimizations for speed is not worth the extra second of compile time.
 Waiting for ftp calls and dns queries will take up the vast majority of the run-time; everything else happens in the blink of an eye.

 pledge() is updated throughout.
 Because of how unveil() is designed, unveil() limits are created up front and